Confluent.Kafka 2.5.3

 Referencing

 confluent-kafka-dotnet is distributed via NuGet.
-We provide five packages:
+We provide the following packages:

 To install Confluent.Kafka from within Visual Studio, search for Confluent.Kafka in the NuGet Package Manager UI, or run the following command in the Package Manager Console: